 Open Flower Bundles

 Next on the agenda is opening all the flower bundles and pulling them apart.
+Fresh flowers, especially those with daintier petals, will give you a beautiful, cloud-like finish.
 Baby's breath has a tendency to get knotted up.
 So gently pull them apart using your fingers to unthread them at the petals.

 Once you have each stem pulled apart lay them on the table side by side.

 Now take one bundle of flowers particularly one that has a full bundle on petals and put the petal end on one arm of the chandelier with the stem on the arm next to it.
 Rest the fresh blooms gently to keep them fluffy.

 Do not cut the stems at this point.
 We will finish two rows before cutting stems.

 The heaviest part of the flower stem is the flower petals which is why it needs to sit on an arm.
 Think about using gravity to help you set the bundle on the chandelier and did I forget this project will take some patience.
 So give yourself plenty of time.

 Repeat this step for each arm working in the same direction.

 Here is a photo of what the stems will look like sitting on the arms.